 Whether you're just starting out or a seasoned professional, we have something to suit your needs and schedule.
 With the highest teaching evaluations in the Faculty of Medicine, Dentistry and Health Sciences we are proud to offer our coursework and short course programs to our leaders and future leaders.

-Our degrees, taught by our world-renowned academics are the perfect way to begin in the field of biomedical sciences.View
+Learn from world-renowned academics in the heart of the Melbourne Biomedical Precinct – the perfect way to begin in the field of biomedical science.Learn more

-Support resources for students in the Department of PhysiologyView
+A range of support resources are available for students in the Department of Physiology.Learn more

-The School of Biomedical Sciences includes some of the University's oldest departments and indeed the oldest biomedical science departments in the state of Victoria.
-For this reason it is host to a number of unique programs of both community and scientific interest.View
+The School of Biomedical Sciences includes some of the University, and Victoria’s, most historically renowned departments, hosting a number of unique programs of community and scientific interest.Discover

 Welcome to the Department of Physiology